canada-water/cw-dots/README.md

 I have also included a copy of my .xinitrc file so you can see what I'm doing upon running `startx` in my tty.

 ## installation
 First, you must retrieve the dependencies that are required for this.
-With the keybindings I've added in, these dependencies include:
+I have quite a few specific keybindings involved, and these include:

 * Firefox
 * Discord
 * Spotify
 * Rhythmbox
 * gnome-screenshot

+If you want to just remove those keybindings and not use those applications, then all you'll need is:

 * font-awesome
 * Liberation Mono font
 * git